maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 Because finding a NE is such a popular desire, most of the discussion here will focus on the procedure of finding a pure-strategy NE in the class of games we specified previously.
 This is a costly process, which is why it calls for techniques that help minimize use of computational resources.
 However, you will notice that the things that make this an inherently costly process for some games are actually factors that have nothing to do with game theory.

-Hence, it is possible that the techniques I will discuss are applicable beyond the problem of finding a pure-strategy NE.
-To elaborate, a maximally generic yet snobby version of this article would perhaps be titled _Computational Techniques on Implementing Solutions to Search Problems on Implicit Graphs_.
+Hence, it is possible that the concepts I will discuss are applicable beyond the problem of finding a pure-strategy NE.
+To elaborate, a maximally generic yet snobby version of this article would perhaps be titled _Techniques for Implementing Solutions to Search Problems on Implicit Graphs_.
 The meanings of these terms are:

 1. **Implementing.** Bring into the real world.